 - Use-Case Area of Application: this use case aims to exploit RESTORE in small-scale DHC networks.

-- Expected goals to be achieved: apply the RESTORE concept to a small DHC network available at Politecnico di Milano campus and representative of small size decentralized solutions.
+- Expected goals for achievement: apply the RESTORE concept to a small DHC network available at Politecnico di Milano campus and representative of small size decentralized solutions.

 Use Case Description: